Adriana Lozjanin

 Expertise and Experience

-She has additionally worked as a Senior Content Developer, designing instructional content, creating assessments, developing new courses and videos, and writing published guidebooks for Critical Analysis and Reasoning Skills as a part of students’ preparatory materials for the Medical School Admissions Test.
-She has additional expertise in the test preparation industry, including for the Law School Admissions Test and College Board’s SAT exam.
+She has over a decade of experience working with adult learners and has worked in on-campus, online and in blended learning environments.
+She has additionally worked as a Senior Content Developer, designing instructional content and writing published guidebooks for critical analysis and reasoning for students preparing for the Medical School Admissions Test.
+She has over a decade of experience in the test preparation industry, including for the Law School Admissions Test and College Board’s SAT exam.

 Contact her through LinkedIn.